aggrawal-ankur/gitbook/content/docs/build-process.md

 It supports multiple languages like C, C++, Go, Ada, Fortran and Objective-C. You can mix and link across them because GCC knows how to unify them.

-GCC can target architectures other than the host, that's why you can develop softwares for embedded systems without using an embedded system to develop them.
+GCC can target architectures other than the host, that's why you can develop software for embedded systems without using an embedded system to develop them.
-  - You can build binaries for 32-bit or even 16-bit sitting on a 64-bit architecture.
+  - You can build binaries for 32-bit or even 16-bit on a 64-bit architecture.
-  - You can build binaries for ARM while on x86.
+  - If you configure gcc the right way, you can even build binaries for ARM being on x86.
-  - Is softwares for mobile built on mobile?
-No. Because the tools that build them are intelligent enough that they can build them without being on that exact architecture.
+  - Is software for mobile built on mobile?
+No. Because the tools that build them are intelligent enough to build them without being on that exact architecture.
 GCC is one such tool.

 If you use `-g`, GCC orchestrates the compiler and assembler to include magical information that streamlines the process of debugging.
 That magical information is known as DWARF/debug symbols, which is not a part of the build pipeline, but debug pipeline.